Summer's Children: Reception

+J. Paul Costabile of Cinema Canada wrote "to an extent, the inconsistencies of the plot are mitigated by some uniformly excellent performances; the director has shown that he can draw sensitive and compelling performances from actors and deal with controversial material without sensationalism; but, it must be admitted, this film's scaffold-like plotting is a distinct handicap."

+Pearl Rowell opined in The Gazette that "a film is supposed to be either educational or entertaining, it is not to encourage and sell every kind of degenerated behavior; it's hard to believe the graphic display of two men urinating brought any new light on the subject."

+Film critic Geoff Pevere stated "a film purported to be a 'sensitive and tasteful treatment' of an incestuous brother/sister relationship, Summer's Children fails miserably; cheaply made and carelessly constructed; there is little in this squalid production; most of the shots, while quite attractive when taken separately, have no continuity whatsoever, and are confusing and irritating to follow; the script is incredibly pretentious and the two young leads are obviously uncomfortable in front of a camera, something usually avoided in the hands of a confident filmmaker."

+Accolades

 The film received three Genie Award nominations at the 1st Genie Awards in 1980: Best Actor (Hauff), Best Supporting Actress (Collins) and Best Original Screenplay (Jim Osborne).
 Sid Adilman of the Toronto Star singled out Francks' failure to receive a Best Supporting Actor nomination as one of the biggest oversights of the entire awards ceremony.

 The film won an award for Best First Feature at the Texas International Film Festival.
 It received only limited theatrical distribution in Canada, and was instead seen primarily as a television film on CBC Television.